 Associate Professor of Law

-In 2008, Professor Kalanges received a J.D. from Yale Law School, where she was a John M. Olin Fellow in Law, Economics and Public Policy, and a Ph.D. from Georgetown University, where she was a Graduate Fellow in International Relations.
+In 2008, Professor Kalanges received a J.D. from Yale Law School and a Ph.D. from Georgetown University, where she was a Graduate Fellow in International Relations.
 She also holds a M.A. in Government from Georgetown University and a B.A. from the University of Puget Sound, where she majored in International Political Economy.
 Prior to undertaking graduate studies, she spent two years in Seattle’s private sector, providing research, marketing, and communications services for technology and consulting firms.

 LAW70437, International Business Transactions